 Family violence includes:

-- any action or non-action that causes injury or property damage and that intimidates or harms a family member;
+- any action or non-action that causes injury or property damage and that intimidates or harms a family member

-- any act or threatened act that intimidates a family member by creating a reasonable fear of property damage or injury to a family member;
+- any act or threatened act that intimidates a family member by creating a reasonable fear of property damage or injury to a family member

-- forced confinement;
+- forced confinement

-- sexual abuse; or
+- sexual abuse

-- stalking.
+- stalking

 A family member means:

-- a current or former spouse;
+- a current or former spouse

-- a current or former adult interdependent partner;
+- a current or former adult interdependent partner

-- someone you currently live with or formerly lived with in an intimate relationship;
+- someone you currently live with or formerly lived with in an intimate relationship

-- a parent of your children (even if you are not in a relationship or do not live together);
+- a parent of your children (even if you are not in a relationship or do not live together)

-- someone you are related to by blood, marriage or adoption or by virtue of an adult interdependent relationship;
+- someone you are related to by blood, marriage or adoption or by virtue of an adult interdependent relationship

-- your children or other children in your care;
+- your children or other children in your care

-- someone you live with where one person has care and custody over the other person pursuant to a court order (such as a guardianship order or trusteeship order).
+- someone you live with where one person has care and custody over the other person pursuant to a court order (such as a guardianship order or trusteeship order)

 There are two types of Protection Orders:

-- Emergency Protection Orders (EPOs);
+- Emergency Protection Orders (EPOs)

-- Queen’s Bench Protection Orders (QBPOs).
+- King’s Bench Protection Orders (KBPOs)

 Emergency Protection Orders (EPOs)